hermouchDev/todo-list/README.md

 ## Optional: PHP + MySQL Backend

-To persist tasks, connect the React app to the provided PHP API.
+To persist tasks, connect the React app to the provided PHP backend.

 ### Database Setup